You are viewing documentation for a previous version of this software.

 You're going to use a second section in the TableView to allow your user to load more launches as long as they exist.
 But how will you know if they exist?
 First, you need to hang on to the most recently received LaunchConnection object.

-Add a to hold on to this object at the top of the LaunchesViewController.swift file near your launches variable:
+Add a variable to hold on to this object at the top of the LaunchesViewController.swift file near your launches variable:

 LaunchesViewController.swift

-private var lastConnection: LaunchListQuery.Data.Launch?
+1private var lastConnection: LaunchListQuery.Data.Launch?

 Next, you're going to take advantage of a type from the Apollo library.
 Add the following to the top of the file: